 You already know the answer here…there isn’t one.
 Which pedal you ultimately choose should be based upon which features are most important to you and your budget.
 Moreover, they will all afford you the numerous advantages that come with using power meter pedals.

-Thanks for checking out our power meter pedals comparison.
+Thanks for checking out our power meter road pedals comparison.
 If you still have questions or need some additional guidance, just give us a call.
 We would be happy to help!

 I’ve had both the Garmin Vector single and dual sided version for a few years.
 Overall, they work great.
 However, when I owned the single sided version, it failed within 1 1/2 years.
 However, Garmin replaced it for free.
 When installing the battery, I had issues installing them and carefully trying not to strip the grooves when reinstalling the cap.
 This is a real hassle and I haven’t found an easier solution.